 Sport Shed Monitors

 At West Melton School we are lucky to have a well-resourced sports shed.
-This shed is open every lunch break (weather dependent) and the children can use a range of different sports equipment.
+This shed is open every lunch break (weather dependent) and our learners can use a range of different sports equipment.

 The shed is managed by Year 5 & 6 children, who run the sports shed as part of their school wide responsibilities.

 In addition to the sports shed equipment each class has its own set of sports gear that can be used during breaks.

 There are also bikes and helmets that are issued for the bmx track, through the sports shed during lunchtime breaks.

-As part of the monitors responsibility they check classroom issued equipment, inflate balls and make sure equipment is returned correctly.
+As part of the monitors responsibility they check classroom issued equipment, inflate balls and make sure the equipment is returned correctly.

 Copyright © 2021 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

-West Melton School have six whānau groups, Hill, Ross, Langdale, Selwyn, Trickett, and Newton.
-Each whānau has 2 year 7 or 8 leaders who are elected at the beginning of the year.
-Their responsibilities sit just below the school Head students.
+West Melton School has six whānau groups; Hill, Ross, Langdale, Selwyn, Trickett, and Newton.
+Each whānau has two year 7 or 8 leaders who are elected at the beginning of the year.
+Their responsibilities sit just below the School Ambassadors.

-Our Year 5 - 8 learners, have the opportunity to take the lead in Jump Jam dance/exercise routines for the whole school on Wednesday and Friday mornings.
+Our Year 5 - 8 learners, have the opportunity to take the lead in Jump Jam dance/exercise routines for the whole school on Friday mornings.
 Students can also audition for place in school teams to participate in annual regional and national Jump Jam competitions.

 The Eco-Warriors maintain the gardens, the worms and the recycling.
-Every Friday from 2pm till 3pm they also go out and do gardening.
-We have five gardens out the front of the school that we use to grow fruits and vegetables.
-On Tuesdays the recycling team goes out and collects all the recycling bins from the communities.
+We have five gardens in the school that we use to grow fruits and vegetables.
+Once a week the recycling team goes out and collects all the recycling bins from the communities.

 At West Melton School we offer students a variety of student leadership roles.